qiscus/qiscus-multichannel-widget-android/README.md

 ## Installation

-Add this URL reference in your project .gradle
+Add this URL reference in your project build.gradle
 ```
 allprojects {
    repositories {